Using Starlight

 .env.local

-file to manage the Google Tag Manager value as an environment variable and add the following definition. -
+file to manage the Google Tag Manager value as an environment variable and add the following definition..env.local GTM_ID=Your GTM ID -

 Update the configuration file.
 Load the environment variable and assign it to the tag.